Commissioner - Guadalupe Gamboa of Seattle

 Lupe is currently working as a Lecturer at the UW’s American Ethnics Studies Department where he is teaching the history of the farmworker labor and civil rights movement to the next generation of leaders.

-Commissioner Henderson was appointed to the Commission by Governor Gregoire in 2012.
+Han Tran was appointed to the Commission by Governor Jay Inslee in June 2022.